-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of OPPENHEIMER HOLDINGS INC., a Delaware corporation (the "Company"), will be held at 85 Broad Street, New York, NY 10004 in the 22nd Floor Conference Center on Monday, May 13, 2019, at the hour of 4:30 P.M.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of OPPENHEIMER HOLDINGS INC., a Delaware corporation (the "Company"), will be held at 85 Broad Street, New York, NY 10004 in the 22nd Floor Conference Center on Monday, May 11, 2020, at the hour of 4:30 P.M.
 (New York time) for the following purposes:

 - 1. To elect nine directors; - 2.
-To ratify the appointment of Deloitte & Touche LLP as auditors of the Company for 2019 and authorize the Audit Committee to fix the auditors' remuneration; and - 3.
+To ratify the appointment of Deloitte & Touche LLP as auditors of the Company for 2020 and authorize the Audit Committee to fix the auditors' remuneration; - 3.
+To approve, in an advisory (non-binding) vote, the Company's executive compensation as disclosed in the accompanying proxy statement; - 4.
+To approve, in an advisory (non-binding) vote, that a stockholder vote to approve the Company's executive compensation (Matter 3 above) should occur every 1, 2 or 3 years; - 5.
+To authorize the issue of up to 1,250,000 shares of Class A non-voting common stock to the Oppenheimer Holdings Inc. 2014 Incentive Plan; and - 6.
 To transact such other business as is proper at such meeting or any adjournments thereof.

-Only holders of Class B voting common stock of record at the close of business on March 15, 2019 are entitled to vote at the Annual Meeting of Stockholders and any adjournments thereof.
+Only holders of Class B voting common stock of record at the close of business on March 13, 2020 are entitled to vote at the Annual Meeting of Stockholders and any adjournments thereof.
 Holders of Class B voting common stock who are unable to attend the meeting in person are requested to date, sign and return the enclosed form of proxy for use by holders of Class B voting common stock.